peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Optimized

-- Python test runner behavior:
+- Improved Python test runner behavior:
   - Added `-l`/`--list` flag to list all available tests and exit without running them.
   - Added shadow detection: if `amdsmi` loads from a path other than the resolved expected path (`AMDSMI_PATH`, `ROCM_HOME`, `ROCM_PATH`, or `/opt/rocm` default), tests exit early with a clear error message and remediation steps.
   - Non-root invocations now exit with code 1 immediately with a clear message instead of failing mid-test.